Install Samples, Binaries, and Docker Images¶

 If you are using Docker for Windows, please consult the Docker documentation for shared drives and use a location under one of the shared drives.

-Determine a location on your machine where you want to place the Hyperledger Fabric Samples repository and enter that directory in a terminal window.
+Determine a location on your machine where you want to place the fabric-samples repository and enter that directory in a terminal window.
 The command that follows will perform the following steps:

 - If needed, clone the hyperledger/fabric-samples repository

 - Checkout the appropriate version tag

 - Install the Hyperledger Fabric platform-specific binaries and config files for the version specified into the /bin and /config directories of fabric-samples

 - Download the Hyperledger Fabric docker images for the version specified